 Note regarding children and tickets

-As building capacity is based on individuals, all guests entering the Sports Arena for the ceremony must present a guest ticket, including babies and children and even if they will sit on adult laps.
-Please consider not bringing babies and young children to the live ceremony, as they typically are unable to sit through the two-hour ceremony, especially after waiting for up to an hour in the stands prior to the start (doors open one hour before ceremony time).
-See Registration & Tickets for alternate viewing options.
+Building capacity is based on individuals and is enforced.
+All guests entering the Sports Arena MUST present a guest ticket, including babies and children, even if they will sit on adult laps.
+Please consider not bringing babies/young children to the live ceremony as they typically are unable to sit through the two-hour ceremony, especially after waiting for up to an hour in the stands prior to start.
+See Bachelor's Options for alternate viewing options.

-Leave your personal belongings with your family.
-You may not carry anything in the academic procession (e.g., purse, camera, etc.).
-A program will be on your chair in the Sports Arena.
+Leave your personal belongings with your family and carry ONLY your name card with you and, if you wish, a cell phone with the ringer set to silent and that you can tuck into a pocket under your robe.
+You may not carry anything in the academic procession or bring with you any babies, children, guests, animals (except certified service animals), purse, camera, etc. A program will be on your chair in the Sports Arena.

-Put on your cap and gown.
+Put on your gown, white Buffalo State stole, and cap/tassel.
 Wear the mortarboard square on your head, parallel to the ceiling.
 The tassel should be on the right front side.

 Stay with your group so that you will hear the marching instructions when they are given by the seating marshals.
 The procession will follow the seating marshals out of the Ice Arena and into the Sports Arena.
 A program booklet will be on your seat in the arena.

-Note: You will not receive your diploma at commencement.
+Note: Diplomas are not distributed at Commencement.
 The Registrar's Office will mail your diploma to your permanent address within four to six weeks following the conferral of your degree.

-Welcome to the Buffalo State Alumni Association.
+Welcome to your Buffalo State Alumni Association!
 Upon graduating, you become one of more than 100,000 alumni living in Western New York and around the world.
 As a graduate, you are a member for life.
-You will receive your alumni membership card and benefits information with your diploma at your permanent address.
-Visit the Buffalo State Alumni Association website regularly to stay in touch, update your contact information, and be part of alumni life at Buffalo State.
+With your Alumni ID, you have access to benefits and services offered specifically to alumni of Buffalo State, including both on-campus and off-campus benefits.
+If you would like to receive an Alumni ID card, please click here to request one.
+Visit the Buffalo State Alumni Association website regularly to learn about upcoming alumni events around the country, update your contact information, and be part of alumni life at Buffalo State.